arcadeJHS/AngularVueIntegration/README.md

 >
 > *(Jonnie Hallman)*

 Really intriguing!
-The solution is cripty dug there (in clear).
+The solution is criptically dug there (in clear).
 Read that, and read it again; lucubrate, my little brain; use the Rosetta Stone to decipher Angular's documentation for [providers][20].
 The keys here are factory and service recipes.

 > JavaScript developers often use custom types to write object-oriented code.